Moving home can be tricky but, if you tick off everything on this list, you'll be settled in your new home before you know it.

 If applicable, the exterior of the property should also be tidied up.
 Mowing the lawn and trimming any plants or hedges is essential when moving out.

 Also, don't forget to put your bins out so they can be emptied.
 If you are a renter, inform your property manager that you have done this so the bins can be returned once they have been emptied.

 If you have larger items to throw away, organise a hard waste collection through your local council.
 It's definitely worthwhile to check the guidelines that come with these though as they will often only collect a certain amount or will not collect certain types of rubbish.

-It is also a good idea to do some cleaning in your new home too.
+It is also a good idea to do some cleaning in your new home too (but not essential as you may be tired from the move).
 It doesn’t need to be a full clean as the moving process can be very dirty event.

 8. Finalise your move